nodejs/dev-policy/README.md

 While the `npm` utility is shipped as part of Node.js, it is not a functional dependency in the same way as V8, OpenSSL or libuv.
 Specifically, `npm` is not considered part of the Node.js API.
 As a general rule, *semver-patch* and *semver-minor* updates in `npm` may be introduced into Node.js with only a *semver-patch* version increase.
 If there is a *semver-major* update in `npm`, such as when `npm` rolls over to version 3.0.0, then a *semver-major* version increase should occur in Node.js.
 However, the TSC may alter this policy in the future depending on the nature and scope of changes expected in newer versions of `npm`.

+## Working Groups

+Working Groups are autonomous groups of Collaborators chartered by the TSC to oversee specific aspects of the Project.
+Working groups can be formed at any time but must be ratified by the TSC.

+Every Working Group has a charter that details it's area of responsibility.
+Once approved by the TSC, the Working Group becomes solely responsible for items detailed in that charter.

+The charter must also indicate the conditions under which the Working Group's activity can be considered to be complete and the WG can be dissolved.
+A Working Group can, at any time, request that the TSC dissolve the Working Group by opening an issue requesting dissolution with the *tsc-agenda* tag.

+The TSC may revoke the Working Groups charter at any time following the decision making process defined in the TSC Charter.

+Proposals to create a new Working Group should be made either by opening an issue or submitting a PR with the draft charter for the new Working Group, then putting that on the TSC agenda using the *tsc-agenda* tag.

+### Transition of io.js Working Groups

+The io.js project currently has a number of Working Groups already chartered as detailed here: https://github.com/iojs/io.js/blob/v1.x/WORKING_GROUPS.md.
+Upon the launch of the Foundation and approval of the Foundation TSC charter, these existing Working Groups (and their existing membership) would be absorbed into the project.
+However, the TSC should perform a one-time review the existing WG charters and determine if rechartering is required.
+It is expected that most (if not all) the existing Working Groups will be transitioned without requiring recharter.

 ## Developer's Certificate of Origin 1.0

 By making a contribution to this project, I certify that: